 3. When you’re able to identify the real issue

-Tahini recalls a case where a lack of sexual intimacy was the root cause of the couple’s problems.
+Tahini recalls a case where a lack of sexual intimacy was the root cause of the couple’s relationship challenges.
 “When undiagnosed factors like stress or anxiety cause rifts between the couple, talking to a medical professional can help.
 Since I always have a therapist on hand, a couple I worked with were able to realize that lack of physical intimacy was the root cause of their separation.”
-Only after the couple spoke to a sexologist did they understand what they needed to do to
+Only after the couple spoke to a sexologist did they understand what they needed to do.

-Beating around the bush, letting anger cloud your judgment and not knowing what the real problem areas are, all add up to a concoction for disaster.
-Perhaps one of the biggest signs of reconciliation after separation is when couples finally realize what’s been eating away at their marriage.
+Beating around the bush, letting anger cloud your judgment, and not knowing what the real problem areas are all add up to a concoction for disaster.
+Perhaps one of the biggest signs you can save your marriage is when you finally realize what’s been eating away at your bond.

 4. The biggest positive sign during separation: forgiveness